This is the multi-page printable view of this section. Click here to print.

 Configuration Demo

-Windows DoH/DoT encrypted DNS configuration: system-level settings and browser-integrated DoH solutions to ensure ad blocking and privacy protection remain stable.
+Windows configuration for DoH/DoT encrypted DNS: System-level settings and browser-built-in DoH solutions to ensure stable ad-blocking and privacy protection.

 Windows 11